juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-53.md

 The base of the volcano is barren and full of ashes.
 We find a passage dug into the side of the volcano.
 There seems to be some activity on two platforms near the entrance.
 They are digging something?

-The warforged-like creatures on top of the platform said he is the “Provo Doll”(?), the commander maker.
+The warforged-like creatures on top of the platform said he is the "Provo Doll"(?), the commander maker.
 These creatures seem to be pre-emancipation warforged.

 Lidus, Rigva and Nexpo.Tylos is the one in the hut.
-These are the “masters”.
+These are the "masters".

 RIP started talking to the warforged and convinced them to make themselves free.
 Their master, Tylos, showed up and we started a fight after Abel dropped a 400lb chainset on him.
 He almost died.
 We ended up killing him afterwards.